 These antidepressants are metabolized primarily by hepatic enzyme systems (cytochrome P450 pathways).
 If two drugs are given that interact with a common metabolic pathway, drug levels can increase or decrease depending on the interaction.
 In addition, hepatic dysfunction can lead to elevated drug levels and subsequent drug toxicity.
 These antidepressants are not detected by routine hospital serum and urine drug screens.
 Specialty laboratories can measure parent drug and metabolite plasma levels, but this information is useful only for the confirmation of suspected drug overdose and does not affect patient management.

 The atypical antidepressants have chemical structures different from each other and from the other antidepressant classes (Table 178-1).
 They possess some unique clinical features at therapeutic doses and with overdoses.

 TABLE 178-1Atypical Antidepressants ||Download (.pdf) TABLE 178-1 Atypical Antidepressants

 |Agent ||Recommended Maximum Daily Adult Dose (milligrams) ||Elimination Half-Life Parent Compound (h) ||Major Active Metabolite |

 5–9 (second phase)

 |Vortioxetine ||20 ||66 ||None |

 Bupropion has a monocyclic phenylaminoketone chemical structure that resembles the phenylethylamines (e.g., amphetamine), but does not produce stimulant effects or drug-addictive behavior at therapeutic dosages.
-The therapeutic mechanism of action of bupropion is primarily inhibition of neuronal reuptake of norepinephrine and dopamine ...
+The therapeutic mechanism of action of bupropion is primarily inhibition of neuronal reuptake of norepinephrine ...